rgeluz/Runkeeper-Tweet-Report/readme.txt

---Readme document for Roman Geluz--
+--Readme document for Roman Geluz --

 1. How many assignment points do you believe you completed (replace the *'s with your numbers)?